Last Updated on : 2022-02-17 05:43:44download

 After login, a project must be created.

-.createProject(projectType, projectName, leaderName, leaderMobile, detailAddress, regionId, new ITuyaHomeResultCallback() {
+projectName, leaderName, leaderMobile, detailAddress, regionId, networkType, new IThingHomeResultCallback() {

 @Override